ion2088/firedust/README.md

 ## Quickstart

-Get your api key [here](https://www.firedust.dev) and set it as an environment variable:
+Request an API key at hello@firedust.dev and set it as an environment variable:
 ```sh
 export FIREDUST_API_KEY=your_api_key
 ```